 6 or 7 inch sized Baking Tin (baking pan)

-Take the baking tin and spread 3 – 4 tbsp sugar (depending on whether you are using 6 inch or 7 inch tin) around it and place it on low heat.
-Using tongs or cloth swirl the sugar around (you do not need to cover the sides of the pan with caramel), once it begins to melt.
+Hold the pan using tongs or cloth and swirl the sugar around (you do not need to cover the sides of the pan with caramel), once it begins to melt.

 Keep a constant eye on the sugar as it will begin to caramelise now.
 Keep swirling it around a little, till it just begins to attain a deep colour.
 (Since the sugar will keep caramelizing in its own heat even when you remove it from heat, therefore you need to be very vigilant about the colour of the sugar when it is caramelising on heat)

 Ensure that the base of the tin is completely covered in caramel.
 Keep the tin aside, on a level surface, to cool.

 Switch on the oven to preheat it at 180 degrees C.